Battle of Blarathon: Background

-The battle
+Battle

 During the summer of 591, Khosrow and the Byzantine army marched to Azerbaijan where they were to be joined by an army of 12,000 Armenians under Musel II Mamikonian and 8,000 Persians led by Bendōy and Bestām.

 Hoping to confront the Byzantine army before it could consolidate forces in Azerbaijan, Bahram set out from Ctesiphon with a small army.
 Bahram arrived too late, however, and was faced by the combined forces of Khosrow's Byzantine army and his allies.

 The two opposing armies fought over the course of three days in a plain along the Blarathon River near Ganzak in north-western Persia.
 In the evening of the third day, Bendōy convinced many of Bahram's army to desert by offering pardons and safety.
 In the end, Bahram's army was defeated and his camp overrun and captured.
 Bahram and 4,000 of his men escaped east to Nīšāpūr where he was received by the Ḵāqān of the Turks.